kongakong/iosweblinks/README.md

 `bower install --save-dev stylr/iosweblinks`

 You can use this in combination with for example [grunt-wiredep](https://github.com/stephenplusplus/grunt-wiredep) to install this package as a (development) dependency.

+#### Credits

+Credits go to @kylebarrow and contributors in this gist: https://gist.github.com/kylebarrow/1042026